Instant Pot corned beef, carrots, and potatoes cooks brisket in a rich broth without a spice packet or cabbage for a St. Patrick’s Day classic.

 - Place the onions and garlic into your pressure cooker.

-- Pour the beer and beef broth and beef over the corned beef.
+- Pour the beer and beef broth over the corned beef.

 - Place the lid onto your instant pot and turn the steam valve to the sealing position.